-Recycling is one of the most important things we can do benefit both the environment and the economy.
+Our residents continue to benefit both the environment and the economy by recycling their plastic, paper, cardboard, glass and metal cans.
 Recycling allows existing items to be made into new products.
 Making products from recycled content decreases the need to extract new materials, such as petroleum, wood, minerals and water from the environment.
 Keep recyclables out of the garbage to ensure they are made into new products instead of wasting away in a landfill.

 One of the easiest ways to recycle right is to make sure what you're putting in the recycling bin is empty, clean and dry.
 Food and liquids in recyclables can allow mold to grow, which make the materials unacceptable for recycling.
 Containers that previously contained food or liquid should be rinsed to remove food and liquid residue.
 Shake out excess liquid and air dry.
 When putting recycling in your curbside bin, make sure you don't overfill the bin and keep the lid shut tight.
 Overflowing bins or open lids make it more likely for rain or other water to get in and ruin the recycling.

 When in doubt, find out